pearcetm/jsproteinmapper/README.md

 widget.drawWidget();
 ```
 ## Helper functions
 The jsProteinMapper widget provides a number of helper functions that provide default implementations of certain tasks.
-These functions are exposed in a structure named "helpers."
+These functions are exposed in an object named "helpers."
 Using these helper functions is **not required** - they are merely a convenient option for getting started.

 ### helpers.pfamAjaxResults
 Querying data from pfam is often done asynchronously using AJAX, so `helpers.pfamAjaxResults()` *returns a function* suitable for use as the `success` callback of the ajax call.
 It also *takes a function as an argument* - this function is passed the parsed data structure and is responsible for continuing to doing useful things like drawing the widget.